Court Processes FAQ

 - You do not need to do anything.
 The Court will automatically schedule the Show Cause Hearing.

-- However, if your address has changed, please call the Court and supply the new address.
+- However, if your address has changed, please contact the Court by fax at 915-212-0216, by email at Defendants@elpasotexas.gov, or in person at any of our Bond Offices and supply the new address.

 - You will be notified by mail of your Show Cause Hearing date and time.